$

 The topic of tax isn’t exactly thrilling, but it’s worth getting your head around the basic concept of sales tax so you don’t fall foul of the rules and regulations.

-How It All Began: The 2018 South Dakota v.
+How it all began: the 2018 South Dakota v.
 Wayfair, Inc. case

 The South Dakota v.
 Wayfair, Inc. case was a landmark ruling that completely changed the way online businesses manage sales tax.